 That’s why I wanted to bring my passion for playing with my food to an interactive one-hour class where I taught fellow builders how to construct one of my favorite Chewable Structures, a DIY Stackable JELLO gummy brick pyramid and this gummy LEGO Candy Christmas tree.

 I kicked off the class by performing a short demo outlining the blueprint of how to prepare the gummy liquid.
 Since I prefilled 25 of The Modern Gummy molds at home (that’s a lot of gummies!), participants were able to dive in right away.
 They built creative and tasty structures that they either munched on during the class or took home for bragging rights.

 It was a lively and creative afternoon building Chewable Structures at Pinterest.
 I want to give a special shout out to Lauren Michaels and Aimee Bidlack for organizing this awesome event.
-Here are a few highlights from my amazing afternoon.

 1. It’s Fun To Play With Your Food At Work!

 Knowing that this class was filled with food enthusiasts, I had high expectations that they would design fabulous Chewable Structures.
 And, they exceeded my expectations.
 Here’s a peek at a few of their delicious masterpieces.

 Check out this adorable raspberry and berry blue “brick” house designed by Brian.
 It was chilly outside, so he even constructed a three-layered roof topped with a chimney.
 Even the lime-flavored gummy person can’t wait to get inside!

 In the spirit of the “Try Something New” sign in the Workshop, Christina designed a colorful four-story pyramid.
 She incorporated some of the liveliest JELL-O flavors, including island pineapple, apricot, lime, and black cherry.
 Plus, it’s wrapped in a clever gift bag ready to go.